-This accompanying schedule of expenditures of federal awards includes the federal grant activity of the Association under programs of the federal government for the year ended September 30, 2011.
-The information in this schedule is presented in accordance with the requirements of OMB Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.
+This accompanying schedule of expenditures of federal awards include the federal grant activity of the Association under program of the federal government for the year ended September 30, 2012.
+The information in this schedule is presented in accordance with the requirements of OMB Circular A-133, Audits of State, Local Governments and Non-Profit Organizations.
 Because this schedule presents only a selected portion of the operations of the Association, it is not intended to and does not present the financial position, changes in net assets, or cash flows to the Association.